pepaczz/projects_portfolio/README.md

 Hi there,

-here you can find portfolio of several projects I have done mostly for fun, to educate myself and, well, to show what I am capable of working with.
+here you can find portfolio of several projects I have done recently (and one not so recently).
 The projects are sorted chronologically, the newest projects being at the top.

  - >[Stocks intrinsic value estimation](#algo)
  - >[Tabletop game Warcry simulation with reinforcement learning](#digger)